-The other thing about baptisms in the Bible is that there was no sprinkling back then; everyone was dunked.
+Paul provides an illustration in the waters of baptism.
+In Bible times, you were baptized as soon as possible after you had committed your life to Jesus.
+It was a way to stand up publicly for him, since he stood up for you.
+And there was no sprinkling back then; everyone was dunked.
 Paul uses that here as an illustration: As one is lowered down into the water, he or she dies to sin and self, as Christ died and was laid in the tomb.
 Then, as one is raised back out of the water, he or she becomes newly alive, just as Christ became newly alive on that first Easter morn.
 2 Corinthians 5:17 says, “Therefore, if anyone is in Christ, they are a new creation: The old has gone, the new has come!”

 In verse 12, Paul says, “Do not let sin reign in your mortal body so that you obey its evil desires.”
 The word “reign” is appropriate, because Paul pictures sin ruling over us.
 He even describes sin as our master and us as its slaves (verse 6).
 So, the idea is to keep sin off the throne.
-He completes the thought in the first half of verse 13: Do not offer any part of yourself to sin as an instrument of wickedness.
+He completes the thought in the first half of verse 13: “Do not offer any part of yourself to sin as an instrument of wickedness.”